QubitPi/hashistack/docs/docs/elk/index.md

 title: General Deployment
 ---

-Operations and SRE teams can use [hashicorp-aws] to safely manage ELK deployment using infrastructure as code methodology, which allows us to peer-reviewed infrastructure changes in an automated and controlled fashion.
+Operations and SRE teams can use [hashistack] to safely manage ELK deployment using infrastructure as code methodology, which allows us to peer-reviewed infrastructure changes in an automated and controlled fashion.

 :::info What is the ELK Stack?